Skip to content

 Catering: in-house chef, outside traiteur, or self-catering

-How catering works varies more between farmhouse estates than at most other types of French wedding venue, and it is worth asking about at first enquiry.
-Three patterns turn up across the 11 properties.
+How catering works varies more between farmhouse estates than at almost any other type of French wedding venue, and it is worth asking about at first enquiry.
+Three patterns turn up.

-In-house chef: La Deveze in the Cévennes works with their own chef serving seasonal Cévennes produce.
+In-house chef: some estates work with their own chef serving seasonal regional produce.
 The advantage is gastronomic depth tied to the property and the season.
-The trade-off is less flexibility on menu style, and the catering cost is bundled into the venue arrangement.
+The trade-off is less flexibility on menu style, and the catering cost is usually bundled into the venue arrangement.

-External traiteur-friendly: Domaine Le Castelet, Domaine de Valbonne, The Clos de Beaurepaire, Manoir de Longeveau, Le Petit Roulet, and others run with fully-equipped kitchens designed for outside caterers.
-You bring the traiteur of your choice.
-Many properties keep a short list of caterers who already know the kitchen layout and timing constraints.
+External traiteur-friendly: many estates run with fully-equipped kitchens designed for outside caterers, so you bring the traiteur of your choice.
+Some keep a short list of caterers who already know the kitchen layout and timing constraints.

 When you enquire, ask three things directly: which model the venue defaults to; whether more than one model is allowed; and if they have a recommended traiteur list, who is on it and what the per-guest cost range looks like.

-Sleeping on site: how the weekend works when 13 to 190 guests stay over
+Sleeping on site: how the weekend changes when guests stay over

 Sleeping on the property is part of what makes a farmhouse wedding different from a single-day hire.
-All 11 estates here offer on-site beds; the inventory ranges from 13 sleeping at the smallest to 190 at the largest.
-Most properties sleep 13 to 56, which fits the wedding party, immediate family, and close friends, with the rest of the guests staying nearby.
+Estates in this style all offer on-site beds, though the inventory ranges widely, from a handful of rooms in the main house to a converted village of outbuildings.
+At most estates, the on-site count fits the wedding party, immediate family, and close friends, with the rest of the guests staying nearby.

 A practical note: ask whether the bedroom count includes outbuildings, gîtes, or only the main building.
 Numbers can shift a lot depending on what is being counted.